Causal effect on a target population: a sensitivity analysis to handle missing covariates: Introduction

-The problem of the missing covariate is central in causal inference as, in an observational study, one can never prove that there is no hidden confounding.
+The problem of missing covariates is central in causal inference as, in an observational study, one can never prove that there is no hidden confounding.
 In that setting, sensitivity analysis strives to assess how far confounding would affect the conclusion of a study (for example, would the ATE be of a different sign with such a hidden confounder).
 Such approaches date back to a study on the effect of smoking on lung cancer \citep{cornfield1959smoking}, and have been further developed for both parametric \citep{imbens2003sensitivity, rosenbaum2005sensitivity, dorie2016flexiblesensitivity, ichino2008sensitivity, cinelli2020sensitivityextending} and semi-parametric situations \citep{franks2019sensitivity, veitch2020sense}.
-Typically, the analysis translates expert judgment into mathematical expression of how much the confounding affects treatment assignment and the outcome, and finally how much the estimated treatment effect is biased (giving for example bounds).
+Typically, the analysis translates expert judgment into mathematical expression of how much the confounding affects treatment assignment and the outcome, and finally how much the estimated treatment effect is biased.
 In practice the expert must usually provide \textit{sensitivity parameters} that reflect plausible properties of the missing confounder.
 Classic sensitivity analysis, dedicated to ATE estimation from observational data, use as sensitivity parameters the \textit{impact of the missing covariate on treatment assignment probability} along with the \textit{strength on the outcome} of the missing confounder.
-However, given that these quantities are hardly directly transposable when it comes to generalization, these approaches cannot be directly applied to estimating the population treatment effect.
-These parameters have to be respectively replaced by the \modif{\textit{covariate shift}} and the \textit{strength as treatment effect modifier}, in adequate sensitivity analysis method.
+However, given that these quantities are hardly directly transposable when it comes to generalization, these approaches cannot be directly applied to estimate the population treatment effect.
+These parameters have to be respectively replaced by the \modif{\textit{covariate shift}} and the \textit{strength of a treatment effect modifier}. \modifbis{Existing sensitivity analysis methods for generalization usually consider a completely unobserved covariate.} \citep{Andrews2018ValidityBias} \modifbis{rely on a logistic model for sampling probability and a linear generative model of the outcome.} \citep{dahabreh2019sensitivity} propose a sensitivity analysis \modifbis{assuming a model on} the \modifbis{identification} bias of the conditional average treatment effect.
+Very recent works propose two other approaches: \textit{(i)} \citep{nie2021covariate} rely on the IPSW estimator and bound the error on the the density ratio and then derive the bias on the ATE following the spirit of \citep{rosenbaum2005sensitivity}; \textit{(ii)} \citep{huang2021leveraging} present a method with very few assumptions on the data generative process leading to three sensitivity parameters, including the variance of the treatment effect.
+As the analysis starts from two data sets, the missing covariate can also be partially observed in one of the two data set, which opens the door to new dedicated methods, in addition to sensitivity methods for totally-missing covariates.
+Following this observation, \citep{nguyen2017sensitivity, nguyen2018sensitivitybis} handle the case where a covariate is present in the RCT but not in the observational data set, and establish a sensitivity analysis under the hypothesis of a linear generative model for the outcome.
+When the missing covariate is partially observed, practitioners sometimes impute missing values based on other observed covariates, though this approach is poorly documented.
+For example, \citep{lesko2016generalizingHIV} impute \modif{a partially-observed covariate in a clinical study} using a range of plausible distributions.
+Imputation has also been used in the context of individual participant data in meta-analysis \citep{RescheRigon2013IDEmissing, jolani2015miceIPD}.